Still Photography of Live Performance

-The contrast part of the problem is trickier, as usual.
+Under follow-spots, the trickier problem is contrast.
+There's just so much of it.
 Remember that anything on stage not under the spot is now so dark, in relative terms, that your meter will lie to you in a big way, and a radioactive glowing performer could be the result.

 Or: zoom in as tightly on the hot performer as possible, so that he or she fills more of the frame and thereby minimizes the background's effect on your light reading.
 If you're quick, you can zoom in for the light reading, press the shutter button half-way to lock the exposure setting (the ISO), then zoom out and shoot.

 Or: just forget the method for a moment.
 Turn your ISO to a real number and use manual exposure.